 - Workspace collaboration with unlimited team members.

-Best for: Testing Lovable's capabilities and building simple proof-of-concepts.
+Best for: Testing Lovable's capabilities and building simple proof-of-concept apps.

 Pros: